All Episodes

 That's their leverage.

-So you can threaten them all you want, Joe, but it ain't gonna matter to them because we all know that terrorists don't really care about human life the way the American people do, and they'll have no trouble whatsoever murdering as they are murdering Afghanis on the streets now.
+So you can threaten them all you want, Joe, but it ain't going to matter to them because we all know that terrorists don't really care about human life the way the American people do, and they'll have no trouble whatsoever murdering as they are murdering Afghanis on the streets now.

 Let's go to the last two questions of this press conference.